PTEz/AppZone/server/doc/api.md

 ## POST /app/:id/android/feedback
 Post a feedback for the android app with given id

+Parameters:

+* feedback: The feedback text

 ## POST /app/:id/ios/feedback
 Post a feedback for the ios app with given id

+Parameters:

+* feedback: The feedback text